lmc297/BTyper3/README.md

 Post issues at https://github.com/lmc297/BTyper3/issues

-**Note about BLAST+ version 2.10.0:** BLAST+ version 2.10.0 will not work with BTyper3, as ```makeblastdb``` produces an error.
-The BTyper3 manual has been updated to reflect this.
-Homebrew users should note that a previous Homebrew formula for BLAST+ downloads BLAST+ version 2.10.0, which is not compatible with BTyper3.

 ### Citation

 #### If you found the BTyper3 tool, its source code, and/or any of its associated databases useful, please cite:

 Carroll, Laura M., Martin Wiedmann, Jasna Kovac.
 2020.
 "Proposal of a Taxonomic Nomenclature for the *Bacillus cereus* Group Which Reconciles Genomic Definitions of Bacterial Species with Clinical and Industrial Phenotypes." *mBio* 11(1): e00034-20; DOI: 10.1128/mBio.00034-20.

-#### If you used BTyper3 to perform species and/or subspecies assignment, please additionally cite:
+#### If you used BTyper3 to perform species and/or subspecies and/or pseudo-gene flow unit assignment, please additionally cite:

 Jain, Chirag, Luis M. Rodriguez-R, Adam M. Phillippy, Konstantinos T. Konstantinidis, Srinivas Aluru.
 2018.
 High throughput ANI analysis of 90K prokaryotic genomes reveals clear species boundaries. *Nature Communications* 9(1):5114. doi: 10.1038/s41467-018-07641-9.